3 home remedies that can actually get rid of bed bugs

 The most efficient method for dealing with bed bugs is prevention, which is why we recommend once you've found the best mattress for your sleep style, you keep it covered in a mattress protector, or encasement, and clean it regularly.

 But bed bugs are both tiny and incredibly skilled at hiding.
 If you think bed bugs are in your mattress, these are the household items you're likely to own that actually can kill bed bugs.
-And if you're worried your mattress is past saving, the Presidents' Day mattress sales are an excellent opportunity to invest in a new bed.
+(And if you want to stop bed bugs in the first place, these are the perfect conditions bed bugs need to thrive in your mattress.)

 3 household objects to get rid of bed bugs